 MAKE ROOM FOR RARELY USED ITEMS

 No linen closet?
-Underbed storage boxes and beds like Ikea’s Brimnes bed are great solutions; they’re like adding a closet under your bed.
-For linens and things that you’ll use regularly, make sure containers are on casters so that your storage is easily accessible.
+Underbed storage boxes and beds like Ikea’s Brimnes bed are like adding a closet under your bed.
+For linens and things that you’ll use regularly, make sure containers are on casters so that you can get to them easily.

 GO FOR BALANCE